Medline ® Abstract for Reference 73

 of 'Anaphylaxis: Emergency treatment'

-National study of US emergency department visits for acute allergic reactions, 1993 to 2004.
+Multicenter study of emergency department visits for insect sting allergies.

 Clark S, Long AA, Gaeta TJ, Camargo CA Jr

 J Allergy Clin Immunol.
 2005;116(3):643.

 BACKGROUND: An earlier study of food-related anaphylaxis in the emergency department (ED) suggested low concordance with national guidelines for anaphylaxis management.

 OBJECTIVE: To extend these findings, we performed a chart review study to describe current ED management of insect sting allergy.